 3.1.0.4 The parish is physically defined largely by the natural topography and by the water courses that flow down the escarpment, together with historical settlement foci lying in the valley base.
-Here there is evidence of prehistoric, Romano-British, Anglo-Saxon and medieval activity identified from fieldwork, particularly in the north-east part of the parish where ploughing has occurred (Map 2, page 10).
+Here there is evidence of prehistoric, Romano-British, Anglo-Saxon and medieval activity identified from fieldwork, particularly in the north-east part of the parish where ploughing has occurred (Map 2, page 10 sourced from WCC Historic Environment Record and survey by the Neighbourhood Planning Group).

-The modern settlement is ringed with ancient ridge and furrow systems, parts of which are recognised as being of national importance in English Heritage's survey of ridge and furrow, Turning the Plough [6] (Map 3, page 11).
-Tysoe is mentioned in the Domesday Book as one of the top four villages in Warwickshire, yielding the most taxes to William 1.
+The modern settlement is ringed with ancient ridge and furrow systems, parts of which are recognised as being of national importance in English Heritage's survey of ridge and furrow, Turning the Plough [6] (Map 3, page 11.
+Also sourced from fieldwork carried out by the Neighbourhood Planning Group).
+In the Domesday Book Tysoe was shown to be one of the top four villages in Warwickshire, yielding the most taxes to William I.

-3.1.0.5 There are two Conservation Areas and 49 listed buildings in the parish (Maps 4 and 5, pages 12-13), not least being the Grade I listed Norman church in Middle Tysoe, and the Grade II listed 14th Century manor in Upper Tysoe where recent work has indicated the presence of an earlier moat.
+3.1.0.5 There are two Conservation Areas and 49 listed buildings in the parish (Maps 4 and 5, pages 13-14), not least being the Grade I listed Norman church in Middle Tysoe, and the Grade II listed 14th Century manor in Upper Tysoe where recent work has indicated the presence of an earlier moat.
 The local village primary school was designed by Sir Gilbert Scott, better known as the architect of St Pancras station, the Albert Memorial and the Foreign and Commonwealth Office.
 Saddledon Street is reputed as being the place where some of the participants in the Battle of Edge Hill saddled up before leaving for the battle in 1642.
 The three settlements house a series of 19th Century stone well heads and seats, unique in Warwickshire; the parish has a well-documented history.
 All these landscape and built features have been captured in the evidence base.